majin-cs/PicWizChrome/README.md

 ## Installation

 #### From GitHub:
-- Download the zip from the [release section](https://github.com/majin-cs/PicWiz/releases) and either [directly use it in Firefox](https://extensionworkshop.com/documentation/publish/submitting-an-add-on/) or unpack it and [use it in Chrome ](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked)
+- Download the zip from the [release section](https://github.com/majin-cs/PicWiz/releases), unpack it and [use it in Chrome ](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked)
+- For Firefox look at [PicWiz Legacy](https://github.com/majin-cs/PicWiz-Legacy)

 ## Features